HeatingForce is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 3. Direct electric heating

-In the context of net-zero Carbon, electric heat is an absurd alternative to gas-fired boilers.
+In the context of net-zero Carbon, electric heat is not an ideal alternative to gas-fired boilers.
 As we’ve seen before, most of the UK’s electricity is made by burning fossil fuels, so it’s mad to think electric heat is cleaner than gas.
 It is, and will be, “fossil-fuel heat” until our power generation methods change.

 Apart from their less-than-renewable nature, electric heaters are also expensive to run.
 But we need not tell you this – you’ve seen your own electric bill.